- This event has passed.

-GEF will host a conference to conclude its project ‘Green Values, Religion and Secularism on 1 July in Dublin, with the support of Green Foundation Ireland and the Irish School of Ecumenics.
+GEF will host a conference to conclude its project ‘Green Values, Religion and Secularism on the 1st of July in Dublin, with the support of Green Foundation Ireland and the Irish School of Ecumenics.

 The project Green Values, Religion and Secularism